andya17/andya17.github.io/_pages/writing.md

 <object data="https://andya17.github.io/_pages/pdfs/ENVS700_Final_Report.pdf#zoom=55&navpanes=0" type="application/pdf" width="100%" height="100%"></object>

+## Ecological Restoration Case Studies StoryMap
+I created an ArcGIS StoryMap in 2023 as part of an internship with environmental consultant Betsy Taylor, formerly of Breakthrough Strategies and Solutions.
+An embedded map shows the locations of 19 successful case studies of ecological restoration.
+I identified and summarized the selected case studies with the advisory of Ms. Taylor, who herself wrote the introduction to the StoryMap.
+This document is named on Ms. Taylor's website as representing her "Ecological Restoration Initiative".

+Access the project summary page, created by supervisor Betsy Taylor, at [this link](https://www.betsytaylor.com/strategic-initiatives-case-studies/advancing-ecological-restoration){:target="_blank" rel="noopener"}.

+Access the StoryMap directly at [this link](https://storymaps.arcgis.com/stories/46bd378112e649c793d9af76f59d5ced){:target="_blank" rel="noopener"}.

 ## Conservation Biology Research Report
 This paper is an independent project I completed in Spring 2022 for the Middlebury College course Conservation Biology.
 The report concerns developing a list of important plant and animal species for a particular protected area in Trinidad and Tobago.
 Composing the paper required detailed literature searches and communication with the government of Trinidad and Tobago to receive additional information.